bizonix/common/doc/request.md

   - This method works in the same way as `get()`, except it returns the value of `$_POST[$name]`.
   - Multi-dimensional POST values are not supported.

+### Request::file()

+Arguments:

+  - string $name

+Explanation:

+  - This method returns an instance of the Upload class, which you can use to work with an uploaded file.
+  - You must supply the name of the `<input type="file">` element that was used to upload the file.
+  - Please see documentation for the Upload class for more information.

 ### Request::info()

 Arguments: